 When Zurbuchen met Enriquez during a Title III meeting 12 years ago, LIA was still in its infancy.
-Enriquez had just begin reaching out to high schools in the state, hoping to provide English as a Second Language students with more access to programs and growth opportunities.
+Enriquez had just begin reach-See ASSISTANT, Pg.
+2 ing out to high schools in the state, hoping to provide English as a Second Language students with more access to programs and growth opportunities.

 "Latinos in Action looks at students with English as a Second Language as an asset, not a liability," said Zurbuchen.
 "For too long, we had those students taken out of our regular education classes to get special instruction in English.
-Latinos in Action says, 'Your duality is your reality.""
+Latinos in Action says, 'Your duality is your reality."